ponylang/pony-tutorial/docs/types/classes.md

 __Wait, seriously?
 The _old_ value?__ Yes.
 In Pony, assignment is an expression rather than a statement.
 That means it has a result.
 This is true of a lot of languages, but they tend to return the _new_ value.
 In other words, given `a = b`, in most languages, the value of that is the value of `b`.
 But in Pony, the value of that is the _old_ value of `a`.

-__...why?__ It's called a "destructive read", and it lets you do awesome things with a capabilities type system.
+__...why?__ It's called a "destructive read", and it lets you do awesome things with a capabilities-secure type system.
 We'll talk about that more later.
 For now, we'll just mention that you can also use it to implement a _swap_ operation.
 In most languages, to swap the values of `a` and `b` you need to do something like:

 ```pony
 var temp = a